 - 7.5.1 The provisions of the Family Leave (Queensland Public Sector) Award State 2004 (including carer's leave) apply.

 - 7.5.2 The entitlements to family leave include:

 - (a) maternity leave;

 - (b) spousal leave;

 - (c) pre-natal leave;

 - (d) pre-adoption leave; and

-- (e) adoption leave
+- (e) adoption leave;

-and these entitlements are contained in a Directive relating to Paid Parental Leave, issued by the Industrial Relations Minister under section 34 of the Public Service Act 1996.
+and these entitlements are prescribed in a Directive relating to Paid Parental Leave, issued by the Industrial Relations Minister under section 34 of the Public Service Act 1996.

-7.6 Special leave
+7.6 Change of annual leave and days off